-Peanut Butter Chocolate Chip Bars are the ultimate satisfaction when you take a bite of these soft and crunchy peanut butter bars.
+Peanut Butter Chocolate Chip Bars are the ultimate satisfaction.
 The nice crunch of chocolate chips and the fresh peanuts inside really add to the quality.

 I’ll take that extra step sometimes and make homemade peanut butter.
 I mean, all that is involved are incredible peanuts, salt and a food processor.
 That’s it!